-Salted Caramel Apple Cider is one of those drinks that feels like a hug in a mug.
+Salted Caramel Apple Cider is the kind of drink that instantly feels comforting, warm, and familiar from the first sip.
 It’s warm, gently sweet, and balanced with just enough salt to keep it from feeling heavy.

 Behind the Recipe

-This recipe started after I picked up a fresh jug of apple cider from a local market and wanted to turn it into something a little more indulgent without baking an entire dessert.
+This recipe came together after I picked up a fresh jug of apple cider and wanted to turn it into something a little more indulgent.

 Why You’ll Love This Recipe